PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-11 08:58:27
+Last updated: 2024-04-11 08:59:00
-Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson
+Random Quote: If you don't think there's hope for the world, why bother going on? - Ellie Williams